What can you do as a free member?

 The setting follows the same philosophy.
 Simple, but quietly gripping.
 The world has fallen into chaos after the mysterious "Voices" disappeared.
 Whatever peace they once maintained is gone, and now most of the land outside is dangerous, unstable, and unpredictable.
 The last real bastion of safety is Eren Keep—ruled by the tyrant and savior, Masked King—a fortified city where magical walls protect the people inside.

 When the city’s resident blacksmith goes missing, our arrival in the camp surrounding the outer gates doesn’t go unnoticed.
-We quickly catch the attention of the city’s general, who have been searching for their next potential asset.
+We quickly catch the attention of the city’s general, who has been searching for their next potential asset.

 Bladesong Blacksmith Went Missing

 However, what starts as a simple "fill in for the missing blacksmith" situation slowly unravels into something messier.
 There are political tensions simmering.
 Sightings of cult-like groups.
 Factions maneuvering behind closed doors.
 Bandits and raiders circling the outskirts.
-Monsters eating people.
-And somewhere in the middle of all that chaos, we’re just trying to do our job.
+Monsters are eating people.
+And somewhere in the middle of all that mess, we’re just trying to do our job.

 Adventure Meets the Anvil